Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-Newport - Bilgola has a median taxpayer income of $58,932 and an average income of $108,744, according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
-This is notably high compared to Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on a 10.6% growth in wages since financial year 2022, current estimates suggest a median income of approximately $65,179 and an average income of around $120,271 as of March 2025.
-The 2021 Census indicates that incomes in Newport - Bilgola rank highly nationally, between the 87th and 93rd percentiles for household, family, and personal incomes.
-Income analysis reveals that the bracket earning over $4,000 per week dominates with 32.4% of residents (4,504 people), contrasting with regional levels where the $1,500 - $2,999 bracket leads at 30.9%.
-Newport - Bilgola demonstrates significant affluence with 44.5% earning over $3,000 per week, which supports premium retail and service offerings.
+Newport - Bilgola has a median taxpayer income of $58,932 and an average income of $108,744 in the financial year 2022.
+This is exceptionally high nationally compared to Greater Sydney's median income of $56,994 and average income of $80,856.
+Based on a Wage Price Index growth of 10.6% since financial year 2022, the current estimated median income would be approximately $65,179 and the average income would be around $120,271 as of March 2025.
+According to the 2021 Census figures, incomes in Newport - Bilgola rank highly nationally, between the 87th and 93rd percentiles for household, family, and personal incomes.
+The income analysis shows that the $4000+ bracket dominates with 32.4% of residents (4,504 people), contrasting with regional levels where the $1,500 - 2,999 bracket leads at 30.9%.
+Newport - Bilgola demonstrates significant affluence with 44.5% earning over $3,000 per week, supporting premium retail and service offerings.
 High housing costs consume 15.2% of income, but strong earnings still place disposable income at the 92nd percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income